qhull/qhull/README.txt

   - make
   - export LD_LIBRARY_PATH=$PWD/lib:$LD_LIBRARY_PATH

+  Or, to build Qhull and libqhullstatic.a
+  - Extract Qhull from qhull...tgz or qhull...zip
+  - cd src/libqhull
+  - make

   The Makefile compiles with -fno-strict-aliasing.
 It is needed for qset.c with gcc 2.95.1, 4.1, 4.2, and 4.3 [Karas, Krishnaswami].
   See <a href=http://www.qhull.org/news/#bugs>Bugs</a> for [Apr 2008].

+  The Makefiles may be edited for other compilers.

 -----------------
 Installing Qhull with CMake 2.6 or later